vitejs/vite/docs/guide/api-vite-runtime.md

 Runner in `ViteRuntime` is responsible for executing the code.
 Vite exports `ESModulesRunner` out of the box, it uses `new AsyncFunction` to run the code.
 You can provide your own implementation if your JavaScript runtime doesn't support unsafe evaluation.

-The two main methods that runtime exposes are `executeUrl` and `executeEntrypoint`.
-The only difference between them is that all modules executed by `executeEntrypoint` will be reexecuted if HMR triggers `full-reload` event.
-Be aware that Vite Runtime doesn't update `exports` object when this happens (it overrides it), you would need to run `executeUrl` or get the module from `moduleCache` again if you rely on having the latest `exports` object.
+Module runner exposes `import` method.
+When Vite server triggers `full-reload` HMR event, all affected modules will be re-executed.
+Be aware that Module Runner doesn't update `exports` object when this happens (it overrides it), you would need to run `import` or get the module from `moduleCache` again if you rely on having the latest `exports` object.

 **Example Usage:**